moq-wg/moq-transport/draft-lcurley-warp.md

 A container-specific payload as defined in {{containers}}.
 This contains base information required to decode OBJECT messages, such as codec parameters.

+An endpoint MUST NOT send multiple CATALOG messages with the same Broadcast URI.
+A future draft will add the ability to add/remove/update tracks.

 ## SUBSCRIBE {#message-subscribe}
 After receiving a CATALOG message ({{message-catalog}}, the receiver sends a SUBSCRIBE message to indicate that it wishes to receive the indicated tracks within a broadcast.